pandysong/openwrt/new-package.md

 # add a new package

-There are a lot of tutorial on internet on how to add new package. which will not be repeated.
+There are a lot of tutorial on internet on how to add new package, which will not be repeated here.

 # problem
 I encounter the problem showing that:

-"Package abcdefgh is missing dependencies for libraries - OpenWRT"
+"Package xxxxx is missing dependencies for libraries - OpenWRT"

 # solution